ellatorres08/DH110-familyconnection/README.md

 The following are a few quotes from the test:

-* "Green is more likeable and homey It reminds me the most of older people which is what I’m looking into with this app".
+* "The green color choice is very likeable and homey.
+It also kind of reminds me of older people which is what I’m looking into with this app".
-* "User friendly interface with the roundness.
-Not too rigid welcoming".
+* "The roundness of the family tree shapes appears very user friendly.
+It's not too rigid making it seem more welcoming".
 * "The font is professional for a credible app but also user friendly and not too stiff".

-Summary: Overall, the user reported feeling "sense of security" from this interface and recognizes at first impression that it is a "legit government website".
-The user really appreciated how clean the entire interface looked.
-The user said it was very satisfying to see a government website without visual noises, and thought the ideas of making these features into overlay windows was a great choice of design that avoided overwhelming the user.
-The user suggested more improvements on the interactive prototype such that it can reflect the feedback of the system (e.g., different states of the button) and asked to consider whether a more coherent visual guideline was needed for the profile pictures of each benefit to fit the greater theme.
+Summary: Overall, the user reported feeling very invited to play around with this section of the wireframe.
+They mentioned how user-friendly it all felt while still maintaing a good balance of professional and welcoming aspects as well.
+When showing them the other design options I had after conducting the impression test, they pointed out how the darumadrop font was too childish but the addition of the rounder shapes made it more family friendly without sacrificing professionalism.
+In fact, they even mentioned how the standard rectangles made the tree feel almost uncomfortable and much too rigid.

 The Interface Design System can be found [here](https://www.figma.com/file/foHAtFw2yVjXmyHeFCiJ6X/Week-5?type=design&node-id=0-1).